Skip to content

 Who Benefits from Retirement Saving Incentives in the U.S.?
 Evidence on Gaps in Retirement Wealth Accumulation by Race and Parental Income

 with Taha Choukhmane, Jorge Colmenares, Cormac O'Dea, and Jonathan Rothbaum.
-Revise and Resubmit at the American Economic Review.
-Updated August 2024
+Conditionally accepted at the American Economic Review.
+Updated October 2025

 SHARE IT!